A trip through our neighborhoods down Cheesy Street

 Ribalta (48 E 12th Street)

-You’re there for the pizza, which you’ll find in several of its classic permutations (including the marinara and the margherita) as well as in more idiosyncratic versions, some conventional in their approach, like the delicious negrano (a white pizza with smoked mozzarella, fried zucchini, and mint), others affirmatively outré, like the americano (a red pizza with fior di latte, hot dog, and fries).
+Another pizza traditionalist, this one of the old-world, Neapolitan variety, is found south of Union Square.
+Not a slice joint but a restaurant, Ribalta offers a full menu of Italian specialties.
+But let’s not kid ourselves.
+You’re there for the pizza, which you’ll find in several of its classic permutations (including the marinara and the margherita) as well as in more idiosyncratic versions, some conventional in their approach, like the delicious negrano (a white pizza with smoked mozzarella, fried zucchini, and mint), others rather more outré, like the americano (a red pizza with fior di latte, hot dog, and fries).

-Whatever the variety, however, Ribalta’s Neapolitan chef hews closely to the style of his hometown, going so far as to import Italian natural yeast, certified Le 5 Stagioni Flours, and Campanian buffalo-milk mozzarella.
+Whatever the variety, however, Ribalta’s Neapolitan pizzaiolo hews closely to the style of his hometown, going so far as to import Italian natural yeast, certified Le 5 Stagioni Flours, and Campanian buffalo-milk mozzarella.
 The result is a fork-and-knife pie with an airy, chewy, and fragrant, soft crust topped with a fine layer of high-quality ingredients.
 It is light enough that, after you’re done with yours, you’ll want to eat your neighbors’.

 Unregular Pizza (135 4th Avenue)